thea-leake/crisp/README.md

 A Lisp interpreter written in C built around recursing - hence the name crisp.

 It originally started around the [Build Your Own Lisp](http://www.buildyourownlisp.com/) book but has largely been personal exploration as I found I wanted the interpretor to behave internally more like Scheme.
-This was created solely as an excersize to learn C, and to write an interpreter, as I've wanted to do both for a while.
+This was created as an excersize to learn C, and to write an interpreter, as I've wanted to do both for a while.
 Any recommendations and pointers are welcome, but keep in mind this wasn't written for use in the wild :).

 # Notes:
  - It currently uses GCCs TCO build option, however many of the recursive functions are currently not TCO compatible.